 Kirpal Sagar Charitable Hospital

 In 1983, the hospital became the first institution within the Kirpal Sagar project to start its work.
-Here, traditional medicine and therapies are complemented by Homeopathy, natural healing and Ayurveda.
+Here, allopathic medicine and therapies are complemented by homeopathy, natural healing, Ayurveda and physiotherapy.
 The hospital is a charitable, non-profit organization whose main focus is the treatment of patients in need.
 These patients receive free medical treatment and medicines, while prosperous patients pay for treatment, or contribute to the costs according to their possibilities.

 Approximately twenty-thousand patients are provided with care each year, the majority of whom are treated on an outpatient basis.
 In order to be able to use the existing resources as efficiently as possible, the hospital has its own dedicated staff, which, when needed, is augmented by honorary doctors and assistant personnel.
 This concept was introduced a long time ago and has been proven successful in smaller institutions in India.
 Although the Kirpal Sagar Hospital focuses on outpatient treatment, it is also open for emergencies seven days a week, general surgical operations (e.g. the operation of inguinal hernias and gallstones) and dialysis treatments as well.
-Free cataract surgery has long been part of the program.
+Free cataract surgery has long been part of the programme.
+Since spring 2019, dental treatment is also available.

 Camps for medical care

 The hospital not only offers medical care for people from the surrounding area, but also for the needy from more distant areas through free so-called Medical Camps.
-These camps provide free treatments, examinations and medicines and are conducted partly in available public rooms, partly in tents.
+These camps provide free examinations, treatments and medicines and are conducted partly in available public rooms, partly in tents.

 Since May 2012, the hospital has also regularly provided personnel for the mobile clinic of a cooperating charity.
 The special vans for the mobile clinic are comparable to a modern medical practice on wheels, with an examination table, a small laboratory and accommodation for medical equipment and medicines.